Marks-Spencer20/rn-assignment7-11285447/README.md

 # rn-assignment7-11285447

-# MyEcommerceApp
+# MarkApp

-MyEcommerceApp is a React Native application that showcases a simple e-commerce functionality, including viewing product lists, product details, and managing a shopping cart.
+MarkApp is a React Native application that showcases a simple e-commerce functionality, including viewing product lists, product details, and managing a shopping cart.
 The app fetches product data from an external API and uses local storage to persist cart items.

 ## Features